Manuel Sanroma

-Manuel Sanroma (9 May 1977– 19 June 1999) was a Spanish racing cyclist.
+Manuel Sanroma (9 May 1977 – 19 June 1999) was a Spanish racing cyclist.

-In late 1998 he became a stagaire in the Estepona team, winning three stages in the Tour of Venezuela.
-In 1999 he joined the Fuenlabrada team.
+In late 1998 he became a stagiaire in the Estepona team, winning three stages in the Vuelta a Venezuela.
+In 1999 he joined the team.
 In a stage in the Volta a la Comunitat Valenciana, he beat Mario Cipollini in the sprint.

-He also won stages in the Volta ao Alentejo and the Tour of Asturias.
-In the Volta a Catalunya he started as a favorite for the second stage, but one kilometre before the finish in Vilanova i Geltru he fell head first on the curb stone.
+He also won stages in the Volta ao Alentejo and the Vuelta a Asturias.
+In the Volta a Catalunya he started as a favorite for the second stage, but one kilometre before the finish in Vilanova i la Geltrú he fell head first on the curb stone.
 He died in an ambulance on his way to the hospital.

-The only victory of the Fuenlabrada team that year after Sanroma's death was a stage win of Saúl Morales in the Tour of Venezuela.
-A year later, Saúl Morales died as well during an in-race accident.
+The only victory of the Fuenlabrada team that year after Sanroma's death was a stage win by Saúl Morales in the Vuelta a Venezuela.
+A year later, Morales died as well during an in-race accident.